-In addition to withholding taxes discussed above, recent legislation generally imposes a withholding tax of 30% on payments to certain foreign entities after December 31, 2012, of dividends on, and the gross proceeds of dispositions of, U.S. common stock, unless various U.S. information reporting and due diligence requirements generally relating to U.S. owners of and account holders with those entities have been satisfied.
+In addition to withholding taxes discussed above, recent legislation and Internal Revenue Service guidance generally impose a withholding tax of 30% on payments to certain foreign entities after December 31, 2013, of dividends on, and the gross proceeds of dispositions of, U.S. common stock, unless various U.S. information reporting and due diligence requirements generally relating to U.S. owners of and account holders with those entities have been satisfied.
 These new requirements are different from, and in addition to, the beneficial owner certification requirements described above.
-Non-U.S. Holders should consult their tax advisors regarding the possible implications of this legislation on their investment in our Class A common stock
+Non-U.S. Holders should consult their tax advisors regarding the possible implications of this legislation on their investment in our Class A common stock.